-Soria Moria was founded in 2007 as a boutique hotel with 38 rooms and from the very beginning, this Norwegian owned and run hotel was about making Cambodia a better place.
+Soria Moria was founded in 2007 by a couple of Norwegians as a boutique hotel with 38 rooms and from the very beginning it was about making Cambodia a better place.
 The hotel has been associated with and active supporters of a number of reputable local NGOs since its inception, including the $1 tapas night, which is also a hospitality training night for disadvantaged youth.
-They have invested heavily in their staff training and support, with the real coup coming last year when 51% of the hotel's ownership was transferred to the staff.
-If you would like to do your bit to contribute to Cambodia's future, they have plenty of ideas for you to follow up on.
+They have invested heavily in their staff training and support, with the real coup coming in 2012 when 51% of the hotel’s ownership was transferred to the staff.
+If you would like to do your bit to contribute to Cambodia’s future, they have plenty of ideas for you to follow up on.

 The rooms at the Soria Moria range from $40 to $65 per night, and we forgot to mention they also have a rooftop bar perfect for watching the sun sink down over the horizon.